opensearch-project/terraform-provider-opensearch/docs/resources/dashboard_object.md

 ### Optional

 - `index` (String) The name of the index where dashboard data is stored.
+Does not work with tenant_name.
+- `tenant_name` (String) The name of the tenant to which dashboard data associate.
+Empty string defaults to global tenant.

 ### Read-Only